Nity6000/Grenades/README.md

 # Bulding
-If you don't want to download it then download the source, import it into eclipse, and compile.
+If you don't want to download it then download the source, re-create it in eclipse (I no longer have the .classpath and .project so you can't import), and build to a non-runnable jar file.

 # Dependicies
 You will need the [Craftbukkit 1.12](https://getbukkit.org/get/bf8d6ecd2fb20108e039012b763fe36e) API